 All permit holders are required to maintain at all times an accurate and current inventory of all open source material in their possession.
 The record must show the order number, isotope, chemical form, total activity, date received, details of usage and final disposal.
-The inventory form to be used is given in Error!
-Reference source not found..
+The inventory form to be used is given in Appendix 8.